aabbas02/aabbas02.github.io/index.md

 # About Me

 My name is Ahmed Ali Abbasi, and I am passionate about solving problems in Electrical Engineering and Applied Mathematics.
 During my undergraduate and graduate education, I have developed a strong mathematical background and gained research experience in signal processing, information theory, and deep learning.
-During my master's, I completed three research papers on the unlabeled sensing problem.
+I have completed three research papers on the unlabeled sensing problem.
 In these works, I proposed a state-of-the-art alternating minimization algorithm with a provably effective initialization.
 I connected unlabeled sensing to a broader class of `unassigned' problems by formulating unassigned distance geometry as an unlabeled sensing problem.
 I also proposed the novel $r$-local unlabeled sensing model and applied it to the linked linear regression problem in statistics.

 <p align="center">